thyaggus/funcionalJava/README.md

 # funcionalJava

-A simple test of functionl method and json parser fronm uri.
+A simple test of functionl method and json parser from uri.